 This week is 1 year anniversary of the Klitmit blog and I have realized just now that I still have not written an article about clitoris.
 The mistake had to be corrected immediately!
+And when we speak about clitoris, we cannot but speak also about female pleasure.

 Before we speak about clitoris, let me tell you how I came up with the name for this website.
 When I got the idea for the whole concept around Klitmit, I knew what I wanted the website to look like, what the topics were going to be, and then I needed a name.
 That was the tricky part.
 It had to be short, catchy, related to the topic, but not perceived by others as vulgar.
 That is when I watched a video on the website Brut about clitoris.
 It spoke about the fact that this female organ gets aroused and that it is almost the same size as an aroused penis.